mahjongg2/ZX81plus38/README.md

 # jumpers for the ZX81+38
  I wrote a small document about the use of jumpers on the zx81+38, what they do, where they are on the board etc.
  But note that normally you don't have to change a single jumper, they are all pre-set with a small wirelink, you must cut to change the setting.
- This document is just for the more curious people, or for those who do not want to use a 27C256, perhaps because they want to use the original zx-81 ROM
+ This document is just for the more curious people, or for those who do not want to use a 27C256, perhaps because they want to use the original zx-81 ROM, or they want to invert the video signal from a white background to a black background.

  # The memory map of a ZX-80 or ZX-81
 I'm writing this as this information is hard to find elsewhere.